 For families with kids, the Mini-Châteaux Park in Amboise is a marvelous destination.
-Set in two hectares of woodlands, the amusement park features more than 40 replicas of Loire châteaux built on a 1/25 scale.
+Set in two hectares of woodlands, the amusement park features 41 replicas of Loire châteaux built on a 1/25 scale.
 Children love exploring the kid-sized castles designed with authentic details.

 Accommodation: Where to Stay in the Loire Valley